Atchison County, Missouri: State

-All of Atchison County is a part of Missouri's 12th District in the Missouri Senate and is currently represented by Dan Hegeman (R-Cosby).
+All of Atchison County is a part of Missouri's 12th District in the Missouri Senate and is currently represented by Rusty Black (R-Chillicothe).

 Federal

 All of Atchison County is included in Missouri's 6th Congressional District and is currently represented by Sam Graves (R-Tarkio) in the U.S. House of Representatives.
-Graves was elected to an eleventh term in 2020 over Democratic challenger Gena Ross.
+Graves was elected to a twelfth term in 2022 over Democratic challenger Henry Martin.

-Atchison County, along with the rest of the state of Missouri, is represented in the U.S. Senate by Josh Hawley (R-Columbia) and Roy Blunt (R-Strafford).
+Atchison County, along with the rest of the state of Missouri, is represented in the U.S. Senate by Josh Hawley (R-Columbia) and Eric Schmitt (R-Glendale).

 Blunt was elected to a second term in 2016 over then-Missouri Secretary of State Jason Kander.

 Political culture

 At the presidential level, Atchison County is solidly Republican.
 Atchison County strongly favored Donald Trump in both 2016 and 2020.
 Bill Clinton was the last Democratic presidential nominee to carry Atchison County in 1992 with a plurality of the vote, and a Democrat hasn't won majority support from the county's voters in a presidential election since Lyndon Johnson in 1964.

 Like most rural areas throughout northwest Missouri, voters in Atchison County generally adhere to socially and culturally conservative principles which tend to influence their Republican leanings.
 In 2018, Missourians voted on a proposition (Proposition A) concerning right to work, the outcome of which ultimately reversed the right to work legislation passed in the state the previous year.
 However, 57.61% of Atchison County voters cast their ballots to keep the law.